How works geolocation, and how can you use it for your website.

 An economical solution in the long term is to use an external service, called an API, which can provide real-time response and precise geolocation of an IP address.
 APIs can be queried by a simple HTTP request and responds in JSON format.
 You will get the desired information in a few milliseconds without the need for an advanced implementation.

-Most Internet users know that there are ways to circumvent geolocation systems, and therefore bypass geo-blocking, by accessing the Internet through a proxy or a VPN service.
+Most Internet users know that there are ways to circumvent geolocation systems, and therefore bypass geo-blocking, by accessing the Internet through a free proxy or a VPN service.
 Indeed a VPN allows a user to appear to web servers as if he were connected from a different geographical location.

 Depending on your geolocation policy, you may want to implement a mechanism to detect if your visitor modified his apparent geographical location using a VPN service so that you can act accordingly with such users.
 Once again, you could develop a service by yourself by getting a list of all publicly known IP addresses of VPN services and comparing your visitor's IP address to this list at run-time.
 But the same problem arises since the list of VPN IP addresses is huge and is constantly evolving.
 Hence it would require significant resources in terms of development and infrastructure.